(A) Purpose

 faculty member gain a better understanding of all of the criteria and standards

-information to the tenure and promotion committee.
+uniformly to the tenure and promotion committee.

-(b) The tenure advisory committee chair will provide an
+(b) The tenure advisory committee chair will provide an annual

 (c) The department chair will consider the tenure advisory